eriktim/elm-protocol-buffers/README.md

   about 54 bits.
 Therefore **all 64-bit integer variants are not supported** by this package.

-* Unknown fields are well-formed protocol buffer serialized data representing fields that the decoder does not recognize (for example when the field is removed from the `.proto` file but the server is not yet updated).
-Currently, these fields are ignored and hence are **lost when re-serializing messages**.

 * [extensions](https://developers.google.com/protocol-buffers/docs/proto#extensions)
   are currently **not supported**.